jancervenka/acf/README.md

 ## Install

-The package requires Python `3.7` or newer, the only dependecies are `numpy` and `pandas`.
+The package requires Python `3.7` or newer, the only dependencies are `numpy` and `pandas`.
 To install it, run

 ```bash